moirei/pipeline/docs/guide/pipes.md

 ## Context methods

-If you'er using context's, you may pipe to a method defined in the context.
+If you'er using contexts, you may pipe to a method defined in the context.
-Use if you want all your pipes to be encapsulated in one class.
+Useful if you want all your pipes to be encapsulated in one class.

 ```php
 class Calculator{